studiohyperdrive/ngx-tools/libs/store/README.md

 npm install @studiohyperdrive/ngx-store
 ```

+## Versioning and build information

+This package will follow a semver-like format, `major.minor.patch`, in which:

+- `major`: Follows the Angular major version
+- `minor`: Introduces new features and (potential) breaking changes
+- `patch`: Introduces bugfixes and minor non-breaking changes

+For more information about the build process, authors, contributions and issues, we refer to the [ngx-tools](https://github.com/studiohyperdrive/ngx-tools) repository.

 ## Concept

 As mentioned before, `ngx-store` works in tandem with `@ngrx`.
 The package aims to optimize the workflow for (complex) projects that currently already use this redux implementation.